People News Roundup: UK's Duchess Meghan returns to work | Devdiscourse

 Britain's Duchess Meghan returned to work on Thursday for the first time following the birth of her first child with husband Prince Harry to launch a new fashion range whose sales will help a charity supporting unemployed women.
 Meghan, the Duchess of Sussex, has made a handful of public appearances since son Archie was born in May but the launch of the fashion collection, created in collaboration with well-known British stores and fashion designers, marks her first official engagement.

-Also Read: People News Roundup: UK's Duchess Meghan returns to work to launch new charity fashion range
+Also Read: People News Roundup: UK's Duchess Meghan returns to work; Singer Sam Smith embraces gender neutral pronouns they/them

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)